12 Best Evergreen Shrubs

 Viburnum tinus

-One of the easiest, most useful shrubs you can plant — evergreen, undemanding, and flowering right through autumn and winter with clusters of white blooms, followed by blue-black berries.
+One of the easiest, most useful shrubs you can plant - viburnum tinus is evergreen, undemanding, and flowers right through autumn and winter with clusters of white blooms, followed by blue-black berries.

 Mahonia